WICG/turtledove/FLEDGE.md

 `maxTrustedScoringSignalsURLLength` and `trustedScoringSignalsCoordinator` have the same functionality as `maxTrustedBiddingSignalsURLLength` and `trustedBiddingSignalsCoordinator`, as described in [1.2 Interest Group Attributes](#12-interest-group-attributes), but affect the seller's trusted scoring signals fetch as opposed to the trusted bidding signals fetch.

-When set to true, `sendCreativeScanningMetadata` instructs the browser to send a collection of metadata associated with each ad and component ad as part of the scoring signals fetch request, as described in [3.1.1.2 Trusted Scoring Signals](#3112-trusted-scoring-signals).
+When set to `true`, `sendCreativeScanningMetadata` instructs the browser to send the collection of metadata associated with each ad and component ad -- which includes `creativeScanningMetadata`, interest group owner, ad size, and `buyerAndSellerReportingId` -- as part of the scoring signals fetch request, as described in [3.1.1.2 Trusted Scoring Signals](#3112-trusted-scoring-signals).

 The optional `requestedSize` field recommends a frame size for the auction, which will be available to bidders in browser signals.
 This size should be specified in the same format as the sizes in the `adSizes` field of `joinAdInterestGroup`.
 For convenience, the returned fenced frame config will automatically populate a `<fencedframe>`'s `width` and `height` attributes with the `requestedSize` when loaded, though the element's size attributes can still be modified if you want to change the element's container size.
 Bidders inside the auction may pick a different content size for the ad, and that resulting size will be visually scaled to fit inside the element's container size.